jgmfitz/lit-review/reviews/backtranslation-scale.md

 ### Key Findings

 1. Sampling from the model distribution or noising beam outputs outperforms pure beam search (the previous standard).
-2. Synthetic data based on sampling and noised beam search provides a strong signal than that based on argmax inference.
+2. Synthetic data based on sampling and noised beam search provides a stronger signal than that based on argmax inference.
 3. Back-translated data can sometimes match the accuracy of real bitext.
+4. Unlike other methods, back-translation requires no architectural changes to the model.

-### Architecture
+### Methods

-They use a encoder-decoder transformer architecture
+They use a encoder-decoder transformer architecture with 6 blocks in the encoder and in the decoder.
+Word embeddings are 1,024, drop out is 0.3, and 16 attention heads are used.
+Adam is the optimizer.
+Decoding used a beam size of 5.

+After obtaining 5.18M bilanguage pairs and 226M target sentences, they the use Moses for tokenization and byte pair encoding.
+They use BLEU and de-tokenized BLEU for eval.